-We recognized tax benefits from deductions for share-based compensation in excess of the corresponding expense recorded for financial statement purposes.
-Instead of reducing our income tax expense for these benefits, we recorded \$0.1 million, \$2.5 million, and \$0.9 million to additional paid-in capital in the fiscal years ending August 31, 2015, 2014, and 2013.
+We recognized tax benefits from deductions for stock-based compensation in excess of the corresponding expense recorded for financial statement purposes.
+Instead of reducing our income tax expense for these benefits, we recorded \$0.1 million and \$2.5 million for the fiscal years ending August 31, 2015 and 2014.
+Tax expense related to stock-based compensation recorded in additional paid-in capital for fiscal 2016 was insignificant.